BaoAdrian/Tic-Tac-Toe/README.md

 <p>

-  The application required a way to serve as a notification (similar to a toast) as well as a SINGLE button to allow the user to reset the game.
   The following function creates the UIAlertController with the ActionSheet style, adds an action to the Controller to execute any necessary functions (in this case, clears the board), and presents the pop up at the bottom of the screen.

   ```swift